Lamborghini Museum: Discovering A Marque’s Future By Looking At Its Past

 More than a decade before the Gallardo became the specialist sports car maker’s best-selling model, Lamborghini had designed and developed a cutting edge V10-engined junior league supercar.
 This car had the potential of considerable success had it been put into production as planned, during the early 1990s.
 Project P140 was a startling looking Marcello Gandini-designed two-seater with a top speed of close to 300 km/h.
 Just three pre-production prototypes were ever made, and only one survived.

-If you want to see that one surviving car from the model which could have been the first V10-powered supercar in automotive history, you need to find your way to the Lamborghini Museum or Museo Lamborghini at via Modena, 12, at Sant’Agata Bolognese, in Italy, where that car is on display.
+If you want to see that one surviving car from the model which could have been the first V10-powered supercar in automotive history, you need to find your way to the Lamborghini Museum or Museo Lamborghini at via Modena, 12, at Sant’Agata Bolognese, in Italy, where that car was on display.
 Also known as MUDETEC, it was established in 2001, three years after Audi acquired Automobili Lamborghini, and is the one place where you can see some of the rarest of models from the Raging Bull marque.
 A veritable temple of pilgrimage for all Lamborghini enthusiasts, the museum showcases a rotating collection of cars from the supercar maker’s storied past, as well as recent concepts and limited series specials, most of which are extremely rare, even on the streets of Paris, New York, or Dubai.

 The Lamborghini Museum, owned and managed by the Lamborghini company, and located at the front of its factory, is made up of a vast collection of cars produced throughout the history of the Italian manufacturer.
 The building is on two floors and was inaugurated in 2001; it was renovated in June 2016 to provide more exhibition area and accommodate more models and was further expanded in summer 2019 by changing its name to MUDETEC, which stands for Museo Delle Tecnologie, or the technology museum, as Lamborghini wishes to emphasise that the company stands for future technologies.